Axway/unified-catalog-migration/README.md

 ## Usage

-Migrating all catalog item linked to an environment:
+Migrating all catalog items that belong to a specific environment:

 ```bash
 ./migrateUnifiedCatalog.sh
 ```

-Migrating a single catalog item link to an environment:
+Migrating a single catalog item that belong to a specific environment:

 ```bash
 ./migrateUnifiedCatalog.sh "catalogItemTitle"